Utah Section 8 Housing

 The tenant rent share is calculated based on the family's income and other factors, and it is typically 30% of the family's adjusted monthly income.
 For example, if a family's adjusted monthly income is $1,000, their tenant rent share would be $300, and the Section 8 program would cover the remaining amount, up to the FMR for their area.

-It's important to note that the maximum amount of assistance that Section 8 will pay in Utah can vary based on several factors, including changes in the FMR, changes in the family's income, and changes in the cost of the rental unit.
+The maximum amount of assistance that Section 8 will pay in Utah can vary based on several factors, including changes in the FMR, changes in the family's income, and changes in the cost of the rental unit.
 Families should work closely with their local housing authority to understand their rental assistance benefits and to ensure that they are able to maintain their eligibility for the program.

 How long does it take to get approved for Section 8 in Utah?